Thejana-A/BIS_is4116/README.md

 <b>Note:</b>
 - In PDF report submitted to VLE ("20020015.pdf", which is not present in this repository), there are 15 steps in the analytical process, identified with numbers from 1 to 15.
 - In "20020015_is4116.ipynb" file, in each cell excluding "#Loading data" cell, there is a comment as "#Analysis *" (* means any number from 1 to 15, where some of them have multiple parts as part_01, part_02 etc.).
-Those analysis numbers in "20020015_is4116.ipynb" correspond to respective steps in "20020015.pdf" PDF document.
+Those analysis numbers in "20020015_is4116.ipynb" correspond to respective steps in "20020015.pdf" PDF document.<br>
 <b>Ex:</b> <br>
 > Number 01 in PDF document -> #Analysis 01 in "20020015_is4116.ipynb" <br>
 > Number 02 in PDF document -> #Analysis 03 in "20020015_is4116.ipynb" <br>